PranjalSahu/MultiSectionCNN/README.md

 # MultiSectionCNN
-Code for the paper "A Lightweight Multi-Section CNN for Lung Nodule Classification and Malignancy Estimation"
+Code for the paper "A Lightweight Multi-Section CNN for Lung Nodule Classification and Malignancy Estimation" -- Coming Soon